 Standard 1.12.

-An End investors/Shareholder has the freedom to choose to opt-out from receiving information if it deems so.
+An End investor/Shareholder has the freedom to choose to opt-out from receiving information if it deems so.
 If the end investor explicitly opts-out but then wants to participate in a GM, it may do so, and the standards relevant to an end investor participating in a GM shall apply where possible on a basis of best efforts by all involved parties.

 The Opt-out must be an active request from the end investor and not to be influenced in any way by someone else.